Ellivers/wt-docs/docs/making-a-plugin/hooks.md

 If you have a custom brush, you check if it's selected here, and if so, call the appropriate function.

 #### `process_start/common/continue1`
-This hook is called when the common starting system is continued from the first continue point.
+This hook is called when the common starting system is continued from the first continue point.<br></br>
+A continue point is from when the user gets a warning and chooses to continue.

 #### `process_start/common/continue2`
-This hook is called when the common starting system is continued from the second continue point.
+This hook is called when the common starting system is continued from the second continue point.<br></br>
+A continue point is from when the user gets a warning and chooses to continue.

 #### `process_start/common/load`
 This hook is called when the common starting system is loaded, after the validity of the selected positions is checked.<br></br>